emilyst/hid-nx-dkms/README.md

 History
 -------

-This driver was originally taken from the source code [from `drivers/hid/hid-nintendo.c` at Linux kernel commit `3e732ebf7316ac83e8562db7e64cc68aec390a18`].
+This driver was originally taken from the source code [from `drivers/hid/hid-nintendo.c` at Linux kernel commit `3e732ebf7316ac83e8562db7e64cc68aec390a18`](https://github.com/torvalds/linux/blob/3e732).
 That driver source was first written by Daniel Ogorchock.
-[His Linux kernel fork can be found on GitHub.]
+[His Linux kernel fork can be found on GitHub.](https://github.com/DanielOgorchock/linux)

-I then manually incorporated [changes from Nadia Holmquist Pedersen to support SNES and NES controllers from Nintendo Switch Online].
+I then manually incorporated [changes from Nadia Holmquist Pedersen to support SNES and NES controllers from Nintendo Switch Online](https://github.com/nadiaholmquist/linux/tree/hid-nintendo).

-After that, I extended this support to the Sega Genesis gamepad and [proposed it as a change to Daniel's tree].
+After that, I extended this support to the Sega Genesis gamepad and [proposed it as a change to Daniel's tree](https://github.com/DanielOgorchock/linux/pull/35).

 Once I saw there were more changes I wanted to make, I decided to share them as a separate out-of-tree kernel driver instead.